|

 software is no better (and sometimes a lot worse) than digital

+imaging programs at creating the higher resolution images.
 Generally you should only scan up to the optical resolution of the

 scanner.
 You won't get any more "real" detail out of the